 - All small groups must follow the below “Small Group/Event/Meeting Request” procedures for new meetings and classes on campus.

-- Maintain social distancing of 6 feet at all times possible.
+- Maintain social distancing of 6 feet when possible.

 - Attendance in groups & meetings will be taken for tracking purposes.